-5.1 All members of the Academy community (students, staff, councillors, parents/carers) have a responsibility for supporting the EDI agenda and for challenging any discrimination, stereotyping or harassment that they witness.

-5.2 The Academy Council is responsible for ensuring that:

-- The Academy complies with all relevant equalities legislation; - The Academy Council has an overview of equalities issues and receives regular reports; - The Academy Council has a link councillor for EDI; - EDI issues are raised and highlighted at meetings and in reports and policies; - That any gaps in outcomes for particular groups are addressed in improvement plans; - The Equality Statement, Equality Policy and Objectives are maintained and updated regularly; - Procedures and strategies relating to equality are implemented on behalf of the Academy Council.

-5.3 The Principal and Senior Leadership Team are responsible for:

-- Providing leadership and vision in respect of equality, diversity and inclusion together with the Academy Council; - Overseeing the implementation of this Equality Diversity and Inclusion Policy and ensuring annual objectives are an integral part of the Academy Improvement plan and a part of all academy policies and procedures; - Co-ordinating the activities related to Equality, Diversity and Inclusion and evaluating impact; - Ensuring that the whole Academy Community are aware of, and comply with, the Equality, Diversity and Inclusion Policy; - Ensuring that staff are aware of their responsibilities and are given relevant training and support to take appropriate action in response to discriminatory incidents; - Ensuring that any discriminatory incidents or actions are dealt with appropriately and quickly and that lessons are then learnt; - Ensuring there is a culture of continuous improvement and reflection on EDI issues; - Ensuring the development of an Academy culture where different cultures and languages and the skills of multi-lingualism are celebrated; - Ensuring that EDI underpins all processes for monitoring teaching learning and assessment.
+- 5.1 All members of the Academy community (students, staff, councillors, parents/carers) have a responsibility for supporting the EDI agenda and for challenging any discrimination, stereotyping or harassment that they witness. - 5.2 The Academy Council is responsible for ensuring that: - The Academy complies with all relevant equalities legislation. - They have an overview of equalities issues and receive regular reports at Council meetings. - They have a link councillor for EDI. - EDI issues are raised and highlighted at meetings and in reports and policies. - Any gaps in outcomes for particular groups are addressed in Academy Improvement Plans. - Workforce data is regularly considered and monitored. - The Equality Statement, Equality Policy and Objectives are maintained and updated annually. - Procedures and strategies relating to equality are implemented on behalf of the Academy Council. - 5.3 The Principal and Senior Leadership Team are responsible for: - Providing leadership and vision in respect of EDI together with the Academy Council. - Overseeing the implementation of this Equality Diversity and Inclusion Policy and ensuring annual objectives are an integral part of the Academy Improvement plan and a part of all academy policies and procedures. - Co-ordinating the activities related to Equality, Diversity and Inclusion and evaluating impact. - Ensuring that the whole Academy Community are aware of, and comply with, the Equality, Diversity and Inclusion Policy. - Ensuring that staff are aware of their responsibilities and are given relevant training and support to take appropriate action in response to discriminatory incidents. - Ensuring that CAB's recruitment and selection practice is compliant with EDI legislation, but also includes positive action and reflects best practice. - Ensuring that any discriminatory incidents or actions are dealt with appropriately and quickly and that lessons are then learnt. - Ensuring there is a culture of continuous improvement and reflection on EDI issues.

+- Ensuring the development of an Academy culture where different cultures and languages and the skills of multi-lingualism are celebrated. - Ensuring that EDI underpins all processes for monitoring teaching, learning and assessment.